-The right of way function maintains an open line of communication on all levels with the Legal Services Office.
+Property Office personnel maintain an open line of communication on all levels with the Legal Services Office.
 Consultation is generally informal.
 This enables appropriate and timely right of way actions involving legal issues.
 When a formal opinion is needed, a request will be made in writing to the Chief Counsel through the Chief Property Officer.

-The Senior Property Officers work with the Legal Division on the following activities:
+The R/W Supervisors work with the Legal Division on the following activities:

 - 1. Title certifications,

 - 2. State Claims Commission activities,

 - 3. Superior Court Appeals on compensation,

 - 4. Closings acquisition by deed,

-- 5. Legal advice on acquisition compensability questions, and
+- 5.Legal advice on acquisition compensability questions, and

-- 6. Legal settlements after Superior Court filing.
+- 6.Legal settlements after Superior Court filing.